 Earthoil’s supply partner has organised an organic and Fair Trade certified farmers’ group, based around the foothills of Mount Kenya, which grows and produces tea tree oil.
 Not only does the income that this provides support more than 950 families, but they also benefit from the fair trade development premium, which is used in social projects around the farming community.

-The farmers receive constant assistance from Earthoil-employed agronomists and field officers on planting and production procedures, organic and Fair Trade standards, quality and product integrity.
+The farmers receive continual assistance from agronomists and field officers on planting and production procedures, organic and Fair Trade standards, as well as quality and product integrity.
 They are also trained about water harvesting techniques, drip irrigation, natural resource management, soil conservation and health and safety.
 Financial support is also provided so that the farmers can purchase seedlings.
-Earthoil arranges meetings and annual awards ceremonies where the best producing farmers are awarded prizes.
+Earthoil’s supply partner arranges meetings and annual awards ceremonies where the best producing farmers are awarded prizes.
 Farmers are given assistance to attend the meetings as they live in remote areas with poor access.
 Over 4 million tea trees have been planted to date and the project is currently being scaled up as we are adapting to the demand for tea tree.

 Fair and safe working conditions